 Whenever I get a craving for something sweet, I go through phases of what I want.
 Sometimes it's cookies, other times cake, rarely pie and currently, it's cupcakes.
-I don't indulge in cupcakes very often because I’m too lazy to go out and buy one and making a dozen for myself is just too indulgent.
-Luckily, I had a bbq coming up this weekend so I decided to make a batch for my friends and I to enjoy.
-Now I didn't want no ordinary cupcake, o no sir.
+I don't indulge in cupcakes very often but nowadays it's all I can think about.
+Luckily, I had a bbq coming up this weekend so I decided to make a batch for my friends and me to enjoy.
+Now I didn't want any ordinary cupcake, no sir.
 I wanted this to be something that would hit the spot and satisfy my craving once and for all.
 The solution?
-Chocolate dipped nutter butter cookies with a vanilla butter cream frosting!
+Chocolate dipped nutter butter cupcakes with a vanilla buttercream frosting!
 These cupcakes are rich with multiple flavors all in one bite - just what I'm looking for.

 - 1 teaspoon vanilla extract

 - 5 ounces bittersweet chocolate, chopped (142 grams)

 - crumbled nutter butter cookies or mini nutter butter cookies

 - Preheat the oven to 350 degrees F. Line cupcake pan with muffin liners.
 Set aside.